This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-• Cool the Cake Completely Before Frosting: Allowing the cake to cool to room temperature before frosting prevents the frosting from melting and ensures it sets properly on the cake.
+• Cool Before Frosting: Let the cake cool to room temperature so the frosting doesn’t melt.

 Frequently Asked Questions